Skip to content

 Visualisation

-We will visualize some of the graphs that we have produced, as well as the paths for some genomes.
+We will visualise some of the graphs that we have produced, as well as the paths for some genomes.
 Overall, complex variations are hard to visualise, whatever the tool.
 It is just hard to project graph complexity to 2 dimensions and every software has its pros and cons.
 But visualisation may remain useful to explore a local and simple variation pattern or to do a figure.

 Bandage